ccadenhead/keeplocal-password-manager/README.md

 ## What I Learned

 This project taught me more about local encryption, key derivation, backup safety, and the user experience details that matter even in a command-line app.
 Clear warnings, predictable file locations, and readable terminal output all make the project feel safer and easier to use.

+It also showed me how Codex can support a builder with limited coding background: not just by generating snippets, but by helping reason through design decisions, spot bugs, simplify structure, and turn a rough idea into a working prototype.

 ## What's Next